 Ways to use mobile applications for communication go beyond chats and promotional activities.
 WeChat has become a lifestyle in China: its users can order food, rent a bike, get access to public services, and more via the app.

-Tatyana Shypenko and Denys Onyshchenko, Enterprise Relations Managers at GMS, explain why banks should use messaging apps for business communication and answer some of the common questions on the topic.
+Tetiana Shypenko and Denys Onyshchenko, Enterprise Relations Managers at GMS, explain why banks should use messaging apps for business communication and answer some of the common questions on the topic.

 Messaging applications: cheaper, easier, funnier

-Denys: To a great extent, banks love to utilize messaging apps for transactions, promo messaging, customer surveys.
+Denys: To a great extent, banks love to utilise messaging apps for transactions, promo messaging, customer surveys.
 We at GMS offer Viber services, so I’ll focus on the benefits of messaging apps for banking using Viber Business Messages as an example.